Mike Hosking: Naive Government's mounting backdowns and flip flops

 Now my question is this: are they stupid?
 Are they really that backward?
 That naive?

-That as industry after industry, as contractor after contractor, as company after company told them of all the constraints there were around labour, costs and finance when it came to housing.
+That as industry after industry, as contractor after contractor, as company after company told them of the constraints around labour, costs and finance when it came to housing.

 There wasn't a hope in hell of increasing the build numbers from what they already were.